 There are several ways to check the make and model of your RAM sticks for both plugged-in and unplugged RAM sticks.

-If your RAM stick is unplugged and outside the PC, you can check its make and model through simple physical inspection.
-On the other hand, if your RAM stick is plugged-in and running, then you can check the make and model using Command Prompt and popular free third party system inspection software like HWinfo.
+If your RAM stick is unplugged and outside the PC, you can check its make and model through a simple physical inspection.
+On the other hand, if your RAM stick is plugged in and running, you can check the make and model using Command Prompt and popular third-party system inspection software like HWinfo.

-In the following article I will explain in detail how to check RAM model and brand also cover several other important aspects of the RAM you can check incase if you are planning on upgrading.
+In the following article, I will explain in detail how to check the RAM model, and the brand also covers several other important aspects of the RAM you can check in case you plan to upgrade.

 Without further ado, let us get to work.